ALRW/dayAsADev/courseSections/section7.md

 Adding a front-end framework
 ----------------------------

 We now want to move on to updating the content.
 You may remember that we've been using the framework (just a fancy way of saying someone elses code) **Sinatra** to help with our back-end.
-Well now we are going to do the same with our front-end using a framework called [Bootstrap](https://getbootstrap.com/) to help structure our page and make it look pretty.
+Well now we are going to do the same with our front-end using a framework called [Bootstrap :link:](https://getbootstrap.com/) to help structure our page and make it look pretty.

 As you may also remember the first thing we need to do is tell our program that it needs to incorporate this framework.